With another NHL season in the books, all the attention is now turning to what’s gong to happen off the ice.

 14. Erik Johnson, 2006, St. Louis Blues, Defence

 The only player on this list who didn’t break into the NHL the season after he was drafted, Johnson hasn’t lived up to his top-pick selection over his 11 seasons in the league.
-He’s a career minus-38 player, only has 77 goals in 717 games, and has only appeared in seven playoff games, which will change this week.
-He still leads the Avalanche in defencemen ice time this season, but by only two seconds over Tyson Barrie.
+He’s a career minus-38 player, only has 77 goals in 717 games, and has only appeared in 19 playoff games.
+He still led the Avalanche in defencemen ice time this season, but by only two seconds over Tyson Barrie.
 With a youth movement coming to Denver, Johnson’s role will only continue to shrink.

 The worst-case scenario for any team with the No. 1 pick.